 - counselling services for students are provided by the Student Services Unit.

-- mandatory student education around consent is being considered for 2018.
+- mandatory student education around consent is being rolled out in 2018.

 - 24-hour security guard engagement is refocussed on early intervention to prevent, rather than react, to incidents.
 Initiatives include:

 - patrols of the precinct by bicycle from 6pm-6am, allowing fast response.

 - extension of the hours of the Security Shuttle Bus Service.
 The timetable that was in place for a decade has been expanded by two hours to 2am.

 - regular security team meetings with local and specialist police units.

 - expansion of CCTV monitoring of the UTS precinct from 12 hours to 24 hours, 7 days a week.

 University responses to sexual assault and sexual harassment